Weekly News We Care About Wrap Up – 5.14.07

 “And God said unto me, ‘Make thy console large, make it powerful, but above all else hold unto this truth: Make thy console expensive.'”

 The Japanese, unlike Americans, have a thing they like to call sushi.
 This raw fish (California rolls don’t count, hippy) is symbolic of another concept we Americans lack – honor.
-For you see, in ancient Japan the sushi roller guy was thought to be the embodiment of the fisherman’s god, Zeus. → Start your journey now, my Lord.
+For you see, in ancient Japan the sushi roller guy was thought to be the embodiment of the fisherman’s god, Zeus.
+Zeus had a mighty trident he used for fishing.
+He also had many children.
+The most important of these children was the original emperor of Japan, known as Honor Mitsubishi. → The happiest post on Earth.

 Weekly News We Care About Wrap Up – 4.13.07